Call Now - Open 24/7

 Can You Still Recover Compensation If You Were Partially at Fault?

-Common arguments used to assign partial fault to cyclists:
+Common arguments used to assign partial blame to cyclists:

 • Riding at excessive speed when approaching the defect.

-• Failing to avoid a visible hole that an attentive rider could have evaded.
+• Failing to avoid a visible hole that road conditions made difficult to see.

-• Not wearing a bike helmet, which may be argued as increasing the severity of harm.
+• Not wearing a bike helmet, argued as increasing the severity of injuries.

 Rule